 - identify the actions the school proposes to take, per Standard 1, to ensure a monitoring and review process to ensure the currency of the risk management approach.

-The Standards apply to all organisations involved in child-related work in Victoria.
-Ministerial Order No. 870 provides the framework for how schools will be required to comply with the Standards.
+The Child Safe Standards apply to all organisations involved in child-related work in Victoria.
+Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.

 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority (VRQA).